Wiz-IO/OpenAPI/README.md

 ```c
 0xFEEDC0DE, 0xAAC4FB6A, 0xFEEDC0DE, 0x1C76F7B6 ...
 0xFFFFFFFF, 0xFFFFFFFF // this last means section EOF<br>
 ```
-This RAM section is described in the linker script and has parameters API-BEGIN, API-END, API-SIZE, like a normal .DATA section<br>
+This RAM section is described in the linker script and has parameters API-BEGIN, API-END, API-SIZE, like a normal **.data** section<br>
 Why EOF - the compiler will remove the unused functions and we need it for the end of the array<br>

-##Nothing complicated, right ?
+## Nothing complicated, right ?

 What the above ASM functions actually are?<br>
 **user millis: ldr.w ps, =(kernel millis address)**<br>